 - 1. This site is to be brought forward in line with a masterplan to be produced covering the whole of the site.
-The masterplan must be agreed by the local planning authority prior to the granting of planning permission for any part of the site. - 3.
+The masterplan must be agreed by the local planning authority prior to the granting of planning permission for any part of the site. - 2.
+The development should be supported by a landscape and green infrastructure framework incorporating structured tree planting, on-site open space to include formal and informal play and pedestrian and cycle connectivity within and where possible outside the site. - 3.
 The design of the development should provide an 'organic' extension to the village.
 It should utilise important key vistas into the adjoining open countryside and provide a rural transition zone between the development and the wider countryside.
 Particular attention should be given to the nature and quality of boundary treatments. - 4.
 The site lies in Flood Zone 1.
-Residual surface water must drain south into the River Wyre via Wardleys Pool and Grange Pool watercourse, mimicking natural drainage

-- and using natural features and surface SUDs.
+Residual surface water must drain south into the River Wyre via Wardleys Pool and Grange Pool watercourse, mimicking natural drainage and using natural features and surface SUDs.
 Some improvements may be required to existing water courses.
 A financial contribution for the replacement of Wardleys Pool tidal flap will be required.
-The development should not drain to the culvert under Stricklands Lane. - 5.
-The site does not have any nature conservation designations.
+The development should not drain to the culvert under Stricklands Lane.

+- 5. The site does not have any nature conservation designations.
 Potential ecological impacts should be considered due to the greenfield nature of the site and important features such as trees, woodland, hedgerows and ponds.
 Mitigation measures for any adverse impact on the ecological value of the site and the pond including habitat loss should be met in the local area. - 5.6.
 The site is located within 3.5km of Morecambe Bay European protected nature conservation site and home owner packs for future home owners highlighting the sensitivity of Morecambe Bay to recreational disturbance will be required. - 6.
 The woodland in the north eastern section of the site is covered by a tree preservation order. - 7.
 The Development should make land available for a new primary school if required by the Local Planning Authority in consultation with the Local Education Authority or extension to the existing primary school including car parking provision, if required; which this will form part of the financial contribution towards education.
 If land is not needed, a contribution should be made towards the expansion of an existing school. - 8.
-The following should be taken into account in preparing the masterplan and planning application: - 7. a) The woodland in the north eastern section of the site is covered by a tree preservation order. - -b) The site contains electricity and telephone overhead infrastructure including powerlines and pylons.
+The following should be taken into account in preparing the masterplan and planning application:

+7. a) The woodland in the north eastern section of the site is covered by a tree preservation order.

+b) The site contains electricity and telephone overhead infrastructure including powerlines and pylons.
 Statutory safety clearances between overhead lines, the ground, and built structures should not be infringed.

-Site Area: 1.69-1.63 Hectares
+Site Area: 1.69- 1.63 Hectares

 Use: Housing

 Site Capacity: 40 dwellings

 Housing Site Delivery: The site is expected to be fully delivered within the Plan period.
 It has outline planning permission for 40 dwellings (14/00526).